coltonon/RegHookEx/README.md

 }
 ```

-For internals, you can call the static function in your DLLMAIN
+For internals, you can call the static function in your DllMain
 ```c++
 BOOL WINAPI DllMain(HINSTANCE hModule, DWORD dwAttached, LPVOID lpvReserved) {